 4. Regular health and physical exams

 A routine physical exam for a dog can cost around $45 to $55.
 Adult dogs should get complete health screening once a year.
-Physical checks will include x-ray, eye/nose/ear exams, skin check, blood screening, rectal exam, and stool test.
+Physical checks will include x-ray, eye/nose/ear exams, skin checks, blood screening, rectal exams, and stool tests.